A passion for the web and clean code.

 WTForms SelectField with Custom Option Attributes

-posted on 14 May 2020 in programming
+posted on 14 May 2020 in engineering

 I was surprised to run into this problem in my Flask app, I needed to pass a custom attribute to one of the options in a select list provided by WTForms (in my case I wanted to set the first option as disabled), but it turns out that this is a common problem with lots of work arounds.